jinghuazhao/TWAS-pipeline/README.md

 This implementation used the same idea as TWAS.
 Data from 1000Genomes imputation were scaled down to those in HapMap II to enable the weight generation and imputation more tenable.

-The work is still ongoing and will be posted later on.
+The work is still ongoing and will be posted soon.